blc-psi/PetiChain/README.md

 ## Usage
 To use the Dapp simple start parity and navigate to the dapp.
--Run parity with following options: `parity --chain dev --rpccorsdomain "*" --jsonrpc-apis web3,eth,net,parity,parity_accounts,rpc,personal`
+- Run parity with following options: `parity --chain dev --rpccorsdomain "*" --jsonrpc-apis web3,eth,net,parity,parity_accounts,rpc,personal`
 - change --chain if you want to
 - register contract must be deployed manually once in the beginning (and every time it is changed)
 <!-- - In case XMLHttpRequest fails to connect, use parity with this option: `--rpccorsdomain "*"`